 Subsequently, scoping of the ESIA was undertaken by the ESIA team.
 The scope of the assessment was determined through undertaking a preliminary assessment of the proposed project against the receiving environment obtained through a high-level desktop review.
 Feedback from consultation with the client and stakeholders also informed this process.

 The following environmental and social topics and subtopics were scoped into the assessment:

 SOCIO-ECONOMIC ENVIRONMENT

-- Limited goods and services procurement within the local economy.
+- Limited goods and services procurement within the local economy. - Limited employment opportunities within the local area.

 BIOPHYSICAL ENVIRONMENT